Nashville, Tennessee: 21st century

 On March 6, 2018, due to felony charges filed against Mayor Barry relating to the misuse of public funds, she resigned before the end of her term.
 A special election was called.
 Following a ruling by the Tennessee Supreme Court, the Davidson County Election Commission set the special election for May 24, 2018, to meet the requirement of 75 to 80 days from the date of resignation.
 David Briley, who was Vice Mayor during the Barry administration and Acting Mayor after her resignation, won the special election with just over 54% of the vote, becoming the 70th mayor of Nashville.

-On May 1, 2018, voters rejected Let's Move Nashville, a referendum which would have funded construction of an $8.9 billion mass transit system under the Nashville Metropolitan Transit Authority, by a 2 to 1 margin.
+On May 1, 2018, voters rejected Let's Move Nashville, a referendum which would have funded construction of an $8.9 billion mass transit system under the Nashville Metropolitan Transit Authority (now WeGo Public Transit) by a 2 to 1 margin.

 On September 28, 2019, John Cooper became the ninth mayor of Metropolitan Government of Nashville and Davidson County.

+Between 2010 and 2020, the city experienced significant changes and growth in population.
+For example, the median home price in North Nashville increased from $100,710 in 2010 to $532,121 in 2020.
+During this period, four census tracts in the city transitioned from majority Black to majority non-Black.
+By 2020, 99% of Nashville's neighborhoods were considered unaffordable for Black and Hispanic families earning median incomes.

 On March 3, 2020, a tornado tracked west to east, just north of the downtown Nashville area, killing at least 25 people and leaving tens of thousands without electricity.
 Neighborhoods impacted included North Nashville, Germantown, East Nashville, Donelson, and Hermitage.

 On December 25, 2020, a vehicle exploded on Second Avenue, killing the perpetrator and injuring eight others.

+On March 27, 2023, a gunman killed three children and three staff at the Covenant School, before being fatally gunned down by police.

+Freddie O'Connell became the tenth mayor of Metropolitan Government of Nashville and Davidson County on September 25, 2023.
+His election platform focused on improving transportation, and became a 2024 referendum called Choose How You Move.
+The referendum passed on November 5, 2024, to establish a dedicated funding source for transportation and associated infrastructure.

+On December 9, 2023, tornadoes caused considerable destruction and left three people dead.